What is Investment Banking Division (IBD)?

 The Investment Banking Division (IBD) acts as a bridge between the large enterprises and the investors where they play an important role in advising businesses and governments on how to overcome financial challenges and procure finance, whether it is from stocks, bond issues or derivative products.

 This has been a guide to what is Investment Banking Division (IBD)?
-Here we discuss Investment Banking Division Groups, including skills required and job titles.
+Here we discuss IBD Groups, including skills required and job titles.